Australian rescuers race to save whales after mass stranding

-SYDNEY (Reuters) - Australian rescuers were racing against time to save dozens of short-finned pilot whales on Friday after more than 150 of the migrating mammals got stranded on the country’s west coast.
+SYDNEY (Reuters) - Australian rescuers were racing against time to save 15 short-finned pilot whales on Friday after more than 150 of the migrating mammals beached on the country’s west coast.

-More than half of the beached whales had died, said Jeremy Chick, incident controller at Western Australia’s conservation department, while authorities and volunteers were trying to save about 50 still alive on the beach and a further 25 in shallow waters.
+Most of the whales had died, said Jeremy Chick, incident controller at Western Australia’s conservation department, after becoming stranded on dry land overnight.

+Authorities and trained volunteers were trying to save 15 in shallow waters.

 The whales beached at Hamelin Bay, 315 km (198 miles) south of the state’s capital, Perth.